-Automation is critically important to organizations that are focused on unifying and standardizing data centers.
-Automation technology supports unified data center initiatives because it helps simplify day-to-day operations, reduces costs, and promotes IT and business flexibility.
+Data center automation is critically important to IT departments that are focused on unifying and standardizing their operations management.
+Automation technology supports data center initiatives because it helps simplify day-to-day operations, reduces costs, and promotes IT and business flexibility.

-This proactive and holistic approach to data center architecture and workload management is an alternative that dramatically reduces risks and inefficiencies.
-Cisco TES reaches across heterogeneous environments as an infrastructure service platform, providing end-to-end management of critical business processes.
-With this enterprise-wide job scheduling solution that automates complex processes and adapts to changing environments, IT managers can quickly add business value by improving the quality of service-level agreement (SLA) delivery, reallocating resources to business-critical projects, and supplying the timely and accurate data processing results necessary for strategic decision making.
+Cisco TES connects to heterogeneous environments, creating an infrastructure service platform, providing end-to-end management of critical operation tasks and data throughput.
+With this enterprise wide scheduling solution that automates complex processes and adapts to changing environments, IT managers can quickly add business value by improving the quality of service-level agreement (SLA) delivery, reallocating resources to business-critical projects, and supplying the accurate data-processing results necessary for strategic decision making.
 This approach to workload management dramatically reduces human errors and the inefficiencies of script management.

-Cisco Tidal Enterprise Scheduler is an automation platform for cross-application and cross-platform enterprise workloads, batch job scheduling, and data and application integration.
-Cisco TES can easily configure and run scheduled batch workloads and event-based business processes, integrate the commercial and customapplications these processes use, and determine which tasks to run, as well as where and when to run them, without the need for human intervention, customization of existing tools, or knowledge of new scripting languages.
-Additionally, Cisco TES provides a single view and point of control over business processes and the jobs they comprise.
+Cisco TES is an automation platform for cross-application and cross-platform operational workloads, batch-job scheduling, and data-integration throughput.
+Cisco TES can easily configure and run scheduled workloads and event-based business processes, integrate the commercial and customapplications these processes use, and determine which tasks to run - and where and when to run them - without the need for human intervention, customization of existing tools, or knowledge of new scripting languages.
+Additionally, Cisco TES provides a single view and point of control for all business processes and the jobs that comprise them.

-Based on a highly scalable multitier Java architecture, Cisco TES can scale to deliver the most demanding SLAs, because it is capable of handling hundreds of concurrent users, managing thousands of connections, and running hundreds of thousands of jobs a day.
-The enterprise scheduler offers a distributed management architecture that works across many popular OS platforms and integrates with major enterprise applications and technologies (Figure 1).
-The enterprise scheduler can also manage complex application integrations that connect through web services and enterprise service bus (ESB) protocols.
-Cisco TES can be implemented quickly, allowing users to maximize time to value, build momentum across their organizations, and quickly simplify their entire workload processing environment.
+Developed as an n-tier Java architecture application, Cisco TES can scale to meet the most demanding SLAs.
+It is currently in production worldwide, handling hundreds of concurrent users, managing thousands of connections, and running hundreds of thousands of jobs a day.
+The scheduler connects to and can manage complex workloads on many popular OS platforms and integrates with major enterprise applications and standards-based technologies (Figure 1).
+Cisco TES can be implemented quickly, allowing users to accelerate time-to-value while simplifying their entire workload-processing environment.

 Features and Benefits

-Cisco TES offers a range of features that work together to meet IT’s need for enterprise visibility, scalability, and coverage, as well as the daily creation and management of complex workload schedules.
+Cisco TES offers a range of features that work together to meet IT’s needs for enterprise visibility, scalability, and coverage and the daily creation and management of complex workload schedules.

-By automating jobs with Cisco TES, IT can positively affect SLA delivery in the following ways:
+By automating complex workloads with Cisco TES, IT can positively affect SLA delivery in the following ways:

-● Increase efficiency by simplifying complex workloads and batch processing across the distributed enterprise
+● Increase efficiency by simplifying batch processing across the distributed enterprise

-● Enhance SLA reliability and reduce expensive downtime through intelligent scheduling, alert automation, and a comprehensive high-availability failover platform
+● Enhance SLA reliability and reduce expensive downtime through workload analytics, alert automation, and a high-availability failover platform

-● Improve services and competitive advantage by accelerating mission-critical business application processing
+● Improve competitive advantage by delivering error-free data processing

-● Support a shift from a reactive to a proactive mode of operation by complete workload visibility, predictive analytics, self-service job implementation, environmental awareness, and automated error remediation
+● Support a proactive mode of operation by complete workload visibility, predictive analytics, self-service job implementation, environmental awareness, and automated error remediation

 ● Improve comprehensive auditing and tracking information in support of compliance with IT policies and procedures

-● Improve IT staff productivity through web and mobile clients and customized self-service portals
+● Improve IT staff productivity through web, mobile, and Java clients and customized self-service portals

 Extensible and Scalable Design

-Cisco TES gives IT managers a global view of their enterprise workloads through a single “pane of glass,” regardless of how many applications or systems are touched by the defined workload.
-The enterprise scheduler accommodates multiple levels of dependencies and complex groupings, making it possible to automate extremely complex job streams, while scheduling them through a hierarchy of standard and custom-defined calendars and programmable events.
+Cisco TES gives IT managers a global view of their enterprise workloads through a single-pane view, regardless of how many applications or systems are touched by the defined workload.
+Cisco TES accommodates multiple levels of dependencies and complex groupings, making it possible to automate extremely complex job streams, while scheduling them through a hierarchy of standard and custom-defined calendars and programmable events.

-The enterprise scheduler master focuses primarily on storing, managing, and implementing job schedules.
-User interaction is orchestrated by one or more client managers.
-This n-tier architecture and the decoupling of core functions provides scaling both up and out, allowing organizations to support a large number of concurrent users and jobs without degradation of performance.
+The enterprise scheduler master focuses primarily on the storage, management, and implementation of job schedules.
+One or more client managers orchestrate user interactions.
+This n-tier architecture and the decoupling of core functions enable organizations to scale both up and out, allowing them to support a large number of concurrent users and jobs without degrading management or processing performance.

-Jobs and workloads are defined and managed through an intuitive interface where administrators can define the many dependencies within enterprise business processes (Figure 2).
+Jobs and job streams are defined and managed through an intuitive GUI through which administrators can define the many dependencies of enterprise business processes (Figure 2).
 Users can also access detailed performance statistics for all jobs, past and present, and monitor processes as they occur.
-The scheduler supports real-time event and alert management, maximizing uptime and SLA delivery levels.
+The scheduler supports real-time event and alert management, increasing uptime and SLA delivery levels.

 Cisco TES allows control of jobs and management functions from mobile devices.
-The Cisco TES mobile app lets you manage adapter and agent connections, override, hold and stop, and release and resume jobs.
-Management capabilities also include the ability to filter and view jobs, alerts, events, schedules, connections, queues, and logs.
+The Cisco TES mobile app lets you manage adapter and agent connections and override, hold and stop, and release and resume jobs.
+Management functions also include the capability to filter and view jobs, alerts, events, schedules, connections, queues, and logs.

 Enterprise Application and Database Coverage

-In the heterogeneous and virtualized environments that characterize today's enterprise data centers, flexibility and reach are critical.
-Cisco TES automates the scheduling of traditional packaged applications, as well as complex, decoupled, and often widely distributed service-oriented architecture (SOA) applications that frequently run on different OS platforms.
+In the heterogeneous and virtualized environments that characterize today's data centers, flexibility and reach are critical.
+Cisco TES automates the scheduling of traditional enterprise applications, as well as complex, decoupled, and often widely distributed service-oriented architecture (SOA) applications, which frequently run on different OS platforms.

 The enterprise scheduler integrates transparently with leading applications, such as SAP, Oracle, JD Edwards, PeopleSoft applications, and databases, such as Microsoft SQL Server and Oracle databases, using specifically developed application adapters.
-Adapters for scheduling custom Java applications and web services connections extend the reach of enterprise scheduler, offering fine-grained control and simplified access.
+Adapters for scheduling custom Java applications and web services connections extend the reach of the enterprise scheduler, offering detailed control and simplified access.

 The scheduler can also manage process integration through the use of agents running at the OS level.
-Cisco TES supports many popular operating systems, including Windows, UNIX, Linux, IBM z/OS, IBM OS/400, HP NonStop (NonStop Kernel [NSK]), and HP OpenVMS, and offers agentless adapters for Secure Shell (SSH) and Windows systems.
+Cisco TES supports many popular operating systems, including Microsoft Windows, UNIX, Linux, IBM z/OS, IBM OS/400, HP NonStop (NonStop Kernel [NSK]), and HP OpenVMS, and offers agentless adapters for Secure Shell (SSH) and Microsoft Windows systems.

-Increasingly, businesses are using job scheduling and batch process automation technologies to integrate the business operations of their partners and customers.
-The enterprise scheduler streamlines inter-enterprise data exchange through a powerful, script-free solution for file transfer, including File Transfer Protocol (FTP), SSH File Transfer Protocol (SFTP), and File Transfer Protocol SSL (FTPS).
-Database activities and process steps can also be automated in Microsoft, Oracle, or any Java database connectivity (JDBC) - compliant database environment, even running process steps on various data warehouse appliances.
+Increasingly, businesses are using workload scheduling and batch-process automation technologies to integrate the business operations of their partners and customers.
+Cisco TES simplifies interenterprise data exchange through a powerful, script-free solution for file transfer, including FTP, SSH FTP (SFTP), and FTP SSL (FTPS).
+Database activities and process steps can also be automated in Microsoft, Oracle, or any Java database connectivity (JDBC) - compliant database environment, with process steps even running on various enterprise data warehouse appliances.

 Big Data and Business Intelligence